raspberrypilearning/add-placeholder-text/en/step_1.md

-It is traditional to use nonsense Latin text as a placeholder on a web page so that you can see what a layout looks like.
+It is traditional to use nonsense Latin text as a placeholder on a webpage so that you can see what a layout looks like.

 --- code ---
 ---